linuskuehnle/ctraderopenapi/readme.md

 })
 ```

-I suggest registering all event listener channels before calling apiClient.Connect().
+I suggest registering all event listener channels before calling `apiClient.Connect()`.
-apiClient.Disconnect() unregisters all event listener channels, hence if you want to
+`apiClient.Disconnect()` unregisters all event listener channels; if you want to
-connect again and use the same listeners you explicitly need to register them again.
+reconnect and use the same listeners, explicitly register them again before the next `Connect()` call.

+**Authentication workflow:**
+1. Create and connect the API client with application credentials
+2. Authenticate with a specific account using `AuthenticateAccount(accountId, accessToken)`
+3. Make account-specific requests or subscribe to events
+4. Optionally refresh access tokens with `RefreshAccessToken()` if tokens expire
+	(see APIEvent `ProtoOAAccountsTokenInvalidatedEvent`)
+5. Logout with `LogoutAccount()` when finished with the account

 ## Running tests